IRS Code 971: Its meaning on your Tax Transcript

 When you receive code 971, it may show a dollar figure on the same line.
 This amount indicates potential adjustments to your final refund or owed tax amount.

-Key details on the 971 line include:
+Key details on the tax code 971 line include:

 Any 971 adjustments are not finalized amounts, however.
 The IRS still needs to finish reviewing your full return details before sending an official notification.